Many people are confused by nutrition.

 Nutrition is key to a good quality of life, however, it competes with your genetics, your past history with food and your body, and what is going on for you now.

 An exception is in the instance of allergies and intolerances.
 One food or food group may, in fact, be problematic for you and therefore may need reducing or eliminating completely.
-Make an appointment with your Accredited Practising Dietitian and doctor to help with managing your condition.
+Make an appointment with an Accredited Practising Dietitian and your doctor to help with managing your condition.

 If you have Coeliac Disease, Non-Coeliac Gluten Sensitivities or malabsorption of fermentable sugars (FODMAPs), gluten-free foods may be necessary for you.